Trafford Council elections

-Trafford Metropolitan Borough Council elections are generally held three years out of every four, with a third of the council being elected each time.
+Trafford Council elections are generally held three years out of every four, with a third of the council being elected each time.
 Trafford Metropolitan Borough Council, generally known as Trafford Council, is the local authority for the metropolitan borough of Trafford in Greater Manchester, England.
 Since the last boundary changes in 2023, 63 councillors have been elected from 21 wards.

 Council elections

 One third of the council is elected each year, followed by one year without election.